duilioperoni/accesso/accessosim/readme.md

-This web app is a simulation of a school restroom reservation management system designed to guarantee access safety during the Covid-19 pandemic.
+This web app is a simulation of a school restroom reservation management system designed to guarantee access safety during the Covid-19 pandemic.<br>
 The Italian word "AcCesso" (access) refers to the main function of the system, but it contains the Italian word "Cesso", a colloquial term commonly used in Italy for "restroom".